 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

 I’ve been baking for some time now.
 There’s not much in the kitchen that I haven’t attempted.
 But this was the first time I tried my hand at mousse.
 And dairy-free mousse at that.
 Oi vey…what was I thinking?!
 After a few different tries, I figured it out.
 The key to getting that airy and creamy mousse texture without heavy cream was tofu!
 And you want to know the best part…no one in my family even guessed it was tofu.
 I’m calling that a supreme pumpkin mousse win.

-The real star of this cake show was the almond chai layers though.
+The real star of this cake show was the dairy-free almond chai layers though.
 Perfectly spiced and perfectly moist.
 Ain’t no one got time for a dense or dry cake.
 The subtle spiciness of chai compliments that smooth sweet of almond.
 Little side tip about using almond extract: a little goes a long way.
 There’s a fine line between a hint of almond yumminess and an overpowering almond chemical taste.
 So err on the side of caution and start small.

 Like my Espresso Oreo Cake, I sliced each 8-inch cake layer in half giving a total of 4 layers.
 This helps maximize that delicious pumpkin mousse filling and gives you a better buttercream to cake ratio.
 And if you haven’t figured it out yet, I fully support all the buttercream. 😉 I use a Wilton cake leveler to slice my layers up fast and level.
 It’s just a few bucks and worth its weight in gold.